Jonathan Krause (American football): Cleveland Browns

 On May 12, 2014, the Cleveland Browns signed Krause to their practice squad.
 Krause was released from the Cleveland Browns' practice squad on August 25, 2014.

 New England Patriots

 On October 24, 2014, the New England Patriots signed Krause to their practice squad.
 Krause won Super Bowl XLIX with the Patriots after they defeated the defending champion Seattle Seahawks 28-24.
 Krause was released from the New England Patriots' practice squad on August 31, 2015.

 Philadelphia Eagles

 On September 22, 2015, the Philadelphia Eagles signed Krause to their practice squad.
 On November 24, 2015, the Philadelphia Eagles promoted Krause to their 53-man roster.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 Krause signed with the Buccaneers.
 On September 3, 2016, he was released by the Buccaneers as part of final roster cuts.

 San Diego Chargers

 On September 5, 2016, Krause was signed to the Chargers' practice squad.
 He was released on September 22, 2016.